-Tripura, Nagaland victories endorsement of Modi's leadership: Amit Shah
+There are elections in Italy too: Amit Shah's jibe at Rahul Gandhi

+"My Nani is 93.
+She's the kindest soul ever.
+This Holi weekend I'm going to surprise her!
+I can't wait to give her a hug....," Rahul Gandhi said in a tweet before setting off for Italy.

+BJP chief Amit Shah said that the Congress has been rejected in all the three Northeastern states - Tripura, Meghalaya, Nagaland.
+He said it is the BJP that is doing the celebrating today, after demolishing the Manik Sarkar-led CPM government in Tripura and pulling ahead in Nagaland with its new ally.
+It is also in with a chance in Meghalaya.

-New Delhi: BJP chief Amit Shah said BJP’s victories in the Left's citadel Tripura and Nagaland were an endorsement of Prime Minister Narendra Modi's leadership by the people of the Northeast.
+Amit Shah further said BJP’s victories in the Left's citadel Tripura and Nagaland were an endorsement of Prime Minister Narendra Modi's leadership by the people of the Northeast.

 A jubilant Shah said the BJP's golden era would be when its wrests West Bengal, Odisha and Karnataka from rival parties.